hasura/supergraph-top-n-challenge/README.md

-# GraphQL Conf Federation Challenge 2023
+# GraphQLConf Top N Challenge 2023

 You have two postgres databases.
 One contains the `threads` table and another contains the `posts` table.

-Build a federated GraphQL endpoint that can process the following query: retrieve the first `n` `threads` sorted by `created` descending and for each, return the first `m` `posts` sorted by `created` descending.
+Build a GraphQL gateway that can process the following query: retrieve the first `n` `threads` sorted by `created` descending and for each, return the first `m` `posts` sorted by `created` descending.

-The system must mirror the common pattern of having a service that resolves queries for each database, and a separate federation component.
+The system must mirror the common pattern of having a service that resolves queries for each database, and a separate gateway component.

 ![System Architecture](https://github.com/hasura/graphqlconf-federation-competition-databases/blob/064dbe966586b28724e7dccc18eb6e3e552d36f6/architecture.png)